Nasrat Parsa

-His performances hereon became regular, and he often teamed with other singers to perform in various cities outside of Germany.

 Death

 On May 7, 2005, Nasrat Parsa performed a concert in Vancouver, Canada, on the occasion of Mother's Day, opening a comprehensive tour that was scheduled to include several cities in North America.

 Following the concert, Nasrat was with his brother, Najib Parsa outside their hotel.
 They were approached by three young male fans, who asked for the singer's autograph and to take a picture with him.
 One of the men, 19 years old at the time, then punched Nasrat in the face.
 The punch caused Nasrat to lose his balance and he fell down onto four concrete stairs.
 The severity of his brain injuries resulted in his death the next day.

 The man who punched him was found guilty of manslaughter and was given a conditional sentence of 2 years of house arrest and 3 years of probation.

-Funeral

-On May 12, 2005, Nasrat Parsa's body was flown back to Germany for burial.
-The grief-stricken bereaved family members and fans around the world individually held services to honor the singer.
-Notably, the funeral held at Sayed Jamaladen Masjid by Habib Qaderi on May 15, 2005 in Orange County, United States, drew thousands of sorrowful fans.
-Other cities, in the United States, Canada, Europe, Australia, and Afghanistan also held similar mourning sessions.
-He was buried in Frankfurt, Germany in Mainzer Waldfriedhof.

-Laguna Beach vigil

-On May 13, 2005, a candlelight vigil was held in memory of the singer in Laguna Beach, United States.
-The event, which drew many fans and sympathizers, called for a conscious effort to respect all singers from Afghanistan.
-Furthermore, it called for active action against violence in future concert events to protect the other musical assets of Afghanistan.
-The vigil was held with an Islamic theme to honor his family's religious tradition.
-Similar ceremonies were also held thereafter in various cities around the world in honor of the singer.